mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 It's a little advanced for this course, but if you want to learn more, make sure to check our documentation on *db.createUser or the Create User command*.
 We can see here that I've successfully added my *new user*.
 Now I have to *authenticate as my root user to continue*.
 The *localhost exception* at this point in time is exhausted, and I cannot create any additional users without *authenticating first*.

-Remember, I'm currently using an unauthenticated session that I was only able to open because of the localhost exception.

-Now, there is a shell command, db.auth, that lets me authenticate from this particular session, but let's do this via the Mongo shell to simulate how a client would normally connect.

-I've specified my username root and password root.

-Remember using SCRAM, so there is a challenge response mechanism here.
+Remember, I'm currently using an *unauthenticated session* that I was only able to open because of the *localhost exception*.
+Now, there is a *shell command, db.auth*, that lets me *authenticate from this particular session*, but let's do this via the *Mongo shell* to simulate how a client would normally connect.
+I've specified my *username root and password root*.
+Remember using *SCRAM*, so there is a challenge response mechanism here.

 The authentication database parameter tells the MongoDB server which database contains my user credentials.